 - Cool completely and they will keep for a few days at room temperature, but don't refrigerate biscuits or they will go stale.
 Alternately, serve warm right away with slices of country ham, apple butter, homemade cheese, molasses butter, chili jam… or whatever your jam.
 I sometimes crumble them on top of a soup or salad like toasted breadcrumbs or instant croutons.

 A tasty vegan version can be made simply by substituting coconut oil for lard and coconut milk for buttermilk.
 These have an addictive coconut-sweet potato flavor combination that is incredible with Indian-inspired dishes, chutneys, and Thai curries.
-It makes for a colorful, unexpectedly-vegan side dish at potlucks.
+It makes for a colorful, comforting, unexpectedly-vegan side dish at potlucks.